DHTMLX/docs-suite/docs/grid/usage_history.md

 console.log(grid.history.getHistory().length); // -> 1
 ~~~

 To disable the management of the history of actions in Grid, use the [`disable()`](grid/api/rangeselection/disable_method.md) method of the `history` object.
-The following example shows disabling of the module after adding an action:
+The following example shows how to disable the module after adding an action:

 ~~~jsx
 const grid = new dhx.Grid("grid_container", {